Joint Multimodal Transformer for Emotion Recognition in the Wild: Results and Discussion

 \subsection{Comparison with the State-of-the-Art}

+This section compares the proposed method with the baseline and state-of-the-art on the Affwild2 and Biovid datasets.

 Table \ref{table:table_biovid} presents the performance of our fusion model on the Biovid Heat Pain Database.
 We performed 5-fold cross-validation to pick up the best average fusion model.
 It can be seen from the table that the proposed model can achieve state-of-the-art performance with multimodal input while using 5-fold cross-validation.
+We used 5-fold cross-validation instead of LOSO validation method due to the computational cost of processing video.
 The physiological modality is stronger in the Biovid database.
 Many studies have validated the models on physiological modality.
 Our empirical results show that the EDA-only accuracy is 77.2\%, whereas the visual-only accuracy is 72.9\%.
 The proposed model can improve over unimodal performance and achieves state-of-the-art performance on the Biovid dataset.
 We also compare it with standard fusion techniques like feature concatenation.
 For a fair comparison, we keep all the parameters the same.
 The proposed model improves 6\% over simple feature concatenation and 1.3\% over a vanilla multimodal transformer i.e. without a joint representation.

 Figure \ref{fig:img/awv.png} shows the visualization of the attention weights generated by the joint transformer model.
 It can be seen that the model gives more weightage to the physiological modality.

 Table \ref{table:table_aff} shows the valence and arousal CCC values on the Affwild2 official validation set and custom-defined folds to increase generalizability.
 On the official validation set, the proposed method achieves a 0.666 average with 0.717 valence and 0.614 arousal.

-Table \ref{table:table_affwild_dev} compares the proposed method with the state-of-the-art on Affwild2 development set.
-Our method achieves a 0.722 average with 0.76 valence and 0.68 arousal.
+In addition, we performed ensembling by considering a dual modeling.
+We observed that different training configurations lead to models that can be best at once case: 'Valence', or 'Arousal'.
+Therefore, we used a dual model for prediction by taking the best at each category.
+This lead to performance increase.